-The series is copyright protected, independently produced and funded by The Kentucky Quilt Project, Inc., a 501(c)(3) not-for-profit organization.
-It is illegal to copy or distribute the series.
+- The series is copyright protected, independently produced and funded by The Kentucky Quilt Project, Inc., a 501(c)(3) not-for-profit organization.
+It is illegal to copy or distribute the series. - Contact us at contact@whyquiltsmatter.org or phone 502-897-3819

-For further information and discounted DVD purchases you can reach us at contact@whyquiltsmatter.org or (502) 897-3819.